 + Bike rides in the enchanted labyrinth of this little corner of paradise, in the shade of coconut palms.
 Numerous charming little paths to discover the countryside and the local life turned towards the Mekong.

 + Feast on tropical fruits by visiting the numerous orchards.
 Fill up on vitamins and flavours with mangosteen, dragon fruit, papaya and other longans.

 + Boat trip in the maze of arroyos and on the arms of the Mekong river in the heart of a luxuriant nature.
 A beautiful way to discover the river life and the small sleepy hamlets on the banks.

 + Visit the Vam Ho Bird Garden, a natural bird sanctuary home to many species of birds and rare animals about 30 km south-east of Ben Tre.

 + Discover the local handicrafts: traditional brick kilns, wafer and rice noodle factories in particular.

-+ Explore the local gastronomy such as banh xeo, the typical Vietnamese pancake from the Mekong Delta, or the shrimps and fish from the river.
++ Explore the local gastronomy such as banh xeo, the typical Vietnamese pancake from the Mekong Delta, or the shrimp and fish from the river.

-+ Discover the local markets, saturated with colors and scents, vibrant with picturesque commercial activities.
++ Discover the local markets, saturated with colours and scents, vibrant with picturesque commercial activities.

 + Visit religious buildings such as pagodas, temples, catholic churches or, more surprisingly, those of the caodaists.